How to Open a Dispensary in Illinois

 Local Cannabis Restrictions & Laws

 When Illinois legalized recreational marijuana at the start of 2020, it also gave permission for the 55 existing medical marijuana dispensaries to (1) add adult-use cannabis sales at their existing locations and (2) open a second adult-use cannabis location.
 The state is currently licensing cannabis retailers and others along the supply line.
 However, local jurisdictions are allowed to opt-out of cannabis sales, just like other states.

 Illinois’ relationship with legal cannabis started in 1931 when the state prohibited use of cannabis.
 This was part of a nationwide anti-cannabis trend which a majority of the states participated in.
 In 1978, Illinois passed the Cannabis Control Act, which allowed for the use of medical marijuana.
 This act required action from two state departments, Human Services and the State Police; however, neither department took action, essentially rendering the act void.

 It wasn’t until August of 2013 when then-Illinois Governor Patrick Quinn signed a bill legalizing the use of marijuana for medical purposes.
-The Compassionate Use of Medical Cannabis Act allows qualifying patients to use small amounts of medical cannabis for treatment of cancer, glaucoma, AIDS, and other specific debilitating medical conditions.
+The Compassionate Use of Medical Cannabis Act allows qualifying patients to use small amounts of medical cannabis for the treatment of cancer, glaucoma, AIDS, and other specific debilitating medical conditions.

 Medical Marijuana Dispensary and Cannabis Business Opportunities